GRFreire/Bin2Dec/README.md

-# code-base-example
+# Bin2Dec

-This is an example of js developing environment for eslint and git automation.
+This is a binary to decimal converter.